 Fill and return the charity bags posted through your letterbox.

-Donate to food banks which can be found in Egham or in your local area .
+Donate to food banks which can be found in Waitrose (Egham) or online.

 Bulky waste - arrange for Runnymede Borough Council to collect items, appliances and furniture.
 Charges apply.
 Advance booking required.